basukinath/random-movie-generator/README.md

 2. **Rank Your Movies**:
    - Enter the path to your movies directory in the "Movies Directory" field
-   - Select your preferred data source
    - Click "Rank Movies" to generate a ranked list
-   - The results will be displayed in the right panel and saved to a file named "MoviesRanked.txt" in your movies directory
+   - The results appear in the right panel and are also saved to "MoviesRanked.txt" in your movies directory

 ### Data Sources